Founded in 2005, the idea for both the show and workshops came from stand-up comedian for kids, James Campbell

 James drafted in performer friends Melissa and Isabelle to help with the shows and workshops, and his gamble soon paid off.

-Now run by Melissa and Isabelle - James having retired to the country - the workshops still aim to produce quality stand-up comedy performed by kids.
+Now run by Isabelle - James And Melissa having both retired to nice country lives - the workshops still aim to produce quality stand-up comedy performed by kids.
+All our forthcoming workshop dates are listed at the top of the Shows

 The classes involve lots of practical tips - like how to use the microphone and how to stand - but also games and tasks to help them come up with material and feel comfortable onstage.
 Wherever possible, we run the workshops in the same auditorium where we hold the shows, so the kids get used to performing on that stage; they will get up and do comedy in front of each other, but not an audience of paying public until they are invited to be part of the show.